-The Goodman Gallery is at the forefront of contemporary art in South Africa.
+The Goodman Gallery is at the forefront of contemporary art in Africa.
 Its focus is on artists from South Africa, the greater African Continent, and other countries that engage in a dialogue with the African context.

-The gallery has exhibition spaces in Johannesburg and Cape Town.
+Goodman Gallery has exhibition spaces in Johannesburg and Cape Town.

 GOODMAN GALLERY JOHANNESBURG